Fail to Remain

 The penalties associated with failing to remain at the scene of an accident are significant in Ontario:

-• Suspension of driver’s license for a period of up to two years for the first offence.
-Repeated offences can lead to an indefinite suspension.
+- Suspension of driver’s license for a period of up to two years: For first offenses, the suspension can last up to two years.
+However, repeated offenses can result in an indefinite suspension.

 Aggravating Factors in “Fail to Remain” Charges